 Hibachi-style fried rice is a lot simpler than you may think.
 A very wise man once told me (Japanese steak house hibachi chef) that all you need is soy sauce and butter.
 He called it “peanut butter” because you slightly melt the butter and mix it in the soy sauce during prep.
 And yes, it actually does look like peanut butter.

 I make my fried rice just like the pros.
-I wish I could say the below image is my own hibachi grill that I keep in my living room but it’s not.
+I wish I could say I have a Hibachi grill in my living room but I don’t.
 However a wok is the next best thing (I highly recommend you pick one up).
-A wok can be used for a lot of asian cuisine.
+A wok can be used for a lot of Asian cuisine.